-My research interests like those of the other Lab members focus on how the developing brain learns spoken and written language.
+My research interests focus on how the developing brain learns spoken and written language.
 Much of our research consists of cross-linguistic investigations of normal and impaired reading acquisition based on topics such as: meta-linguistic awareness (phonology; derivational morphology), orthographic coding, bilingual/second language acquisition and dialect.

 My external collaborators for this work are: